Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Introduction

-While the energy saving potential of HVAC systems has been extensively demonstrated, some underlying issues still need further investigations.
-One one hand, a computational framework that can handle the \emph{nonlinear system dynamics} and \emph{uncertainties} efficiently is required so as to achieve the energy saving target; on the other hand, the current practices mostly use static temperature ranges to indicate human thermal comfort (see \cite{kouvaritakis2015stochastic, oldewurtel2013stochastic} and the references therein).
-Such settings can reduce complexity but tend to result in unsatisfied thermal environment \cite{frontczak2012quantitative}; for the occupants' thermal sensation is determined by multiple parameters: indoor air temperature, mean radiant temperature, humidity, air velocity, metabolic activity and clothing insulation etc. \cite{fanger1970thermal}.
-Therefore, it's imperative to integrate an elaborate thermal comfort model, such as the well-known predicted mean vote (PMV) model \cite{fanger1970thermal} to directly reflect human thermal sensation while studying energy cost saving.
-Moreover, it has been ascertained that the involvement of PMV model not only can enhance human thermal comfort but also can reduce energy cost by avoiding overcooling compared with conventional temperature oriented settings \cite{ku2015automatic, klauvco2014explicit,xu2017pmv}. {{However, \cite{ku2015automatic} focused on maintaining thermal comfort indicated by PMV metric not energy cost saving, which is different from our work to be addressed. }} \cite{klauvco2014explicit} and \cite{xu2017pmv} are some exceptions that integrated the PMV in HVAC control to reduce energy cost.
-However, the solution methods are complicated as various approximation techniques are required both to tackle the nonlinear system dynamics and the non-analytical PMV model.
+While improving energy efficiency of HVAC systems has raised extensive attention, we are still on the way to achieve the target.
+One one hand, a control method that can handle the intrinsic non-linearity and uncertainties is required.
+On the other hand, the current practices have mostly used static temperature ranges to indicate human thermal comfort (see \cite{kouvaritakis2015stochastic, oldewurtel2013stochastic}), which may not actually provide the thermal comfort warranted \cite{frontczak2012quantitative}; for the occupants' thermal sensation is determined by multiple parameters: indoor air temperature, mean radiant temperature, humidity, air velocity, metabolic activity and clothing insulation etc. \cite{fanger1970thermal}.
+Therefore, it necessitates to integrate an elaborate thermal comfort model in the optimization.
+Moreover, we can expect a more reasonable thermal comfort model can help save energy by avoiding over-cooling or over-heating~\cite{ku2015automatic, xu2017pmv}.